 42. During the 1980s Japanese property bubble, the value of the Tokyo Imperial Palace was higher than all of the real estate in the state of California.

-43. Freddie Mercury had a larger mouth because of the 4 extra teeth he had in his upper jaw.
+43. Freddie Mercury’s distinctive smile and his larger than average mouth has been attributed to the 4 extra teeth he had in his upper jaw.

 44. Dr. Bob McClelland was the surgeon who attempted to save John F. Kennedy after his assassination.
 He also went on to attempt to save Lee Harvey Oswald after his shooting, and even later performed a cancer surgery on Zapruder, the man who filmed JFK’s assassination.

 45. “The Full Monty” originally refers to a full English breakfast.
 It was named after the World War 2 British Army general Bernard Montgomery who, during the North African campaign, started every day with a full English breakfast.